Skip to content

 language string no "c++" (default) or "c"

-output_path string no Write snapshot to file; otherwise returned inline
+output_path string no If provided, write the snapshot to this file; otherwise the snapshot is returned inline.
+See Path restrictions

 {